PMBio/spaceTree/docs/faq/index.md

 <div style="page-break-before:always">&nbsp;</div>
 <p></p>

-- **Q:** What if I want to map a different type of labels, e.g. cell types and cell cycle phases?
+- **Q:** What if I want to map a different type of label, e.g. cell types and cell cycle phases?
-- **A:** In therory, spaceTree can be used with any type of labels that can be transfered from scRNA-seq to spatial data.
-In practice, due to due to the fixed format of clonal labels, you might have to represent cell cycle phases as clones: e.g. "diploid","0","1", etc.
+- **A:** In theory, spaceTree can be used with any labels that can be transferred from scRNA-seq to spatial data.
+In practice, due to the fixed format of clonal labels, you might have to represent cell cycle phases as clones: e.g. "diploid","0","1", etc.

 - **Q:** What if I want to use more than 2 sets of labels?
 - **A:** Right now we do not support more than 2 sets of labels.
-However, if you feel confident in your programming skills, you can modify the code of model and the evaluation functions to support more than 2 sets of labels.
+However, if you feel confident in your programming skills, you can modify the code of the model and the evaluation functions to support more than 2 sets of labels.